The Wind Farm

 Waterloo is located 30 kilometres from the town of Clare and about nine kilometres east of Manoora in South Australia.
 The small community of Waterloo – the closest town to our wind farm – is the inspiration for our business name.

-Community Liaison for us, means regular, genuine contact with residents, regulators and interest groups.
-It means listening to feedback, and it means sharing clear information about what we are doing at the moment and what we are planning to do in the future.
+Community Engagement for us, means regular, genuine contact with local residents, regulators and interest groups.
+It means listening to feedback, and it means sharing clear information about what we do and our plans for the future.

 Copyright Waterloo Wind Farm 2016